Is this breed considered a true bantam? Yes, there is no standard-size counterpart to this breed, only a bantam version.

-What do Golden Sebright chicks look like?
+What do baby chicks look like?
 They are a mix of gold, dark brown, or black.
 Males and females are nearly identical at hatch, so they are not color sexable.

 What kind of comb does this breed have?
 These bantams have a close-fitting rose comb.

-Do baby chicks have any special care requirements?
+Do Sebright bantam chicks have any special care requirements?
 While raising bantams and layers is mostly the same, there are a few key things to keep in mind regarding their size.
 Bantams are much smaller, and more susceptible to chilling or drowning in their water source.
-Learn more from our care guide.
+You can learn more from our care guide linked in the drop down above.

 Can this breed live with standard-size chickens?
 Yes, but with careful introductions and coop management.
 At just 20 oz to 22 oz when they reach maturity, this breed is very small.
 Make sure your coop has plenty of space and places to hide to prevent bullying.